-Why Addressing Addiction Alone Won’t Work – Addiction’s Ties to Trauma
+Why Addressing Addiction Alone Won’t Work – Addiction and Trauma

 Historically, substance abuse treatment was a single-focus intervention–to get the “addict” to stop using.
 Clinically, counselors and therapists only focused on the addiction perhaps assuming that other issues could be resolved at a later time in in recovery by another provider.
 A case could be made for prioritizing sobriety over other issues, as no underlying issues related to the substance abuse can be resolved while a person is still struggling with the addiction.
 But what wasn’t taken into account is the reality that a majority of individuals suffering from addiction have also been victims of violence and other forms of abuse at some point in their lives and that those traumas are part of the issues that led to the addiction.
 During the past decade in the health care industry, there has been increased awareness of the connection between traumatic experiences and subsequent mental health and substance abuse.